-In 2003, the Afghan government launched Community-Based Health Care (CBHC) Program as a foundational component of the Basic Package of Health Services (BPHS) with the aim of extending health services to the last mile through meaningful engagement and enhanced participation of communities.
-The CBHC Program is fully integrated and has been an integral component of the broader Afghanistan's primary health care (PHC) system as articulated in various national polices/frameworks (including the National Health Policy and Strategy, National Reproductive, Maternal, Neonatal, Child and Adolescent Health (RMNCAH) Strategy, National Gender strategy and the National Community Health Strategy).
+In 2003, the Afghan government launched the Community-Based Health Care (CBHC) Program as a foundational component of the Basic Package of Health Services (BPHS) with the aim of extending health services to the last mile through meaningful engagement and enhanced participation of communities.
+The CBHC Program is fully integrated and has been an integral component of the broader Afghanistan's primary health care (PHC) system as articulated in various national policies/frameworks (including the National Health Policy and Strategy, National Reproductive, Maternal, Neonatal, Child and Adolescent Health (RMNCAH) Strategy, National Gender strategy and the National Community Health Strategy).
 The CBHC comprises four components, all of which engage community volunteers and will be engaged in the project.

-Community Health Workers: Afghanistan has 29,600 CHWs (49% female, 51% male), assigned to health posts country wide, with plans to scale up the community health workforce to 33,000 by 2025.
+- Community Health Workers: Afghanistan has 29,600 CHWs (49% female, 51% male), assigned to health posts country-wide, with plans to scale up the community health workforce to 33,000 by 2025.
 Each health post was designed to have a catchment population of 1,000-1,500 people (100-150 families).
-Following a three-to four-month training, CHWs are deployed as the first contact point in the PHC referral chain to deliver a basic package of health prevention, promotion and basic curative services focused on RMNCAH and TB (prevention and compliance to treatment).
+Following a three-to four-month training, CHWs are deployed as the first contact point in the PHC referral chain to deliver a basic package of health prevention, promotion, and basic curative services focused on RMNCAH and TB (prevention and compliance to treatment). - Community Health Shura/Council (Shura-e-Sehi): The community elders/influencers comprise the Shuras;

-- Community Health Supervisors: CHWs are supported and supervised by CHSs based at the link PHC facility.
-The CHSs make regular visits to the health posts and convene monthly meetings with their respective CHWs at the health facility to review performance and arrange trainings for CHWs as needed. - Community Health Shura/Council (Shura-e-Sehi): The community elders/influencers comprise the Shuras; they support health related activities in the community and select, support and monitor the CHWs.
+they support health-related activities in the community and select, support and monitor the CHWs.
 Training of the Shuras was provided at the beginning of the CBHC program and a refresher training program was initiated in 2014.
-Attempts to include women in the health shura has been met with mixed success. - Family Health Action Groups: The FHAG program was started in 2009, as a local adaptation of the Care Group model with leadership responsibility placed on the female CHWs.
-This growing network of female-led community groups aims at enhancing uptake of key family health practices.
+Attempts to include women in the health shura has been met with mixed success.

+• Family Health Action Groups: The FHAG program was started in 2009, as a local adaptation of the Care Group model with leadership responsibility placed on the female CHWs.
+This growing network of female-led community groups aims to enhance the uptake of key family health practices.